Rosario Tijeras (Mexican TV series): Seasons

-In season two, after having escaped death, Rosario and Antonio finally manage to evade their enemies to be free, but as they flee they are forced to separate from each other.
+In season 2, after having escaped death, Rosario and Antonio finally manage to evade their enemies to be free, but as they flee they are forced to separate from each other.
 Rosario is fooled by El Ángel (Sebastián Martínez) a mysterious and seductive man who hides a deep secret.
 Following this, Rosario will be crossroads in a vengeance between two criminal lords and will have to protect her little brother and Antonio, the great love of her life.

-In season three, Rosario's world collapses when her daughter, Ruby, is kidnapped.
+In season 3, Rosario's world collapses when her daughter, Ruby, is kidnapped.
 To recover her, she will have to accept to collaborate with the police, being part of an elite squad dedicated to the capture of El Ángel.
 Rosario must work against the clock and with the feelings to the surface, because in the neighborhood nothing is what it seems.

+In season 4, Rosario, who was presumed dead, emerges from the ashes — and she'll do anything to find her daughter, Ruby, and keep her out of harm's way.
+After hearing news that the adoptive parents of Ruby, were brutally murdered, Rosario heads out on a desperate search to find her at all costs.
+By the time Rosario finds her, Ruby is living at a shelter.
+When the two finally reunite, Ruby wants nothing to do with her biological mom.